ib-ruby/ib-trading-system/README.md

 #
->The easiest way to install the `IB-Ruby`-environment is to use [IB-Container](https:/github.com/ib-ruby/ib-container).
+>The easiest way to install the `IB-Ruby`-environment is to use an [IB-Container](https:/github.com/ib-ruby/ib-container).
 Clone this repository there, run `bundle install` and  `bundle update` and you are ready to go.

- IB-Trading-System
+# IB-Trading-System

 The `IB-Trading-System` regularly uses the `TWS-API` as data source to compile trading signals.
 No further database is required.